jeftegoes/AwsOverview/Database/Amazon RDS.md

   - 1** to 35 days of retention,** set 0 to disable automated backups.
 - **Manual DB Snapshots**
   - Manually triggered by the user.
-  - Retention of backup for as long as you want.
+  - Retention of backup for as long as we want.
 - **Trick**
-  - In a stopped RDS database, you will still pay for storage.
+  - In a stopped RDS database, we will still pay for storage.
-  - If you plan on stopping it for a long time, you should snapshot & restore instead.
+  - If we plan on stopping it for a long time, we should snapshot & restore instead.

 ## 3.1.
 Restore options

 - Restoring a RDS backup or a snapshot creates a new database.
 - **Restoring MySQL RDS database from S3**
-  - Create a backup of your on-premises database.
+  - Create a backup of our on-premises database.
   - Store it on Amazon S3 (object storage).
   - Restore the backup file onto a new RDS instance running MySQL.

 # 4. Storage Auto Scaling

-- Helps you increase storage on your RDS DB instance dynamically.
+- Helps we increase storage on our RDS DB instance dynamically.
-- When RDS detects you are running out of free database storage, it scales automatically.
+- When RDS detects we are running out of free database storage, it scales automatically.
-- Avoid manually scaling your database storage.
+- Avoid manually scaling our database storage.
-- You have to set **Maximum Storage Threshold** (maximum limit for DB storage).
+- We have to set **Maximum Storage Threshold** (maximum limit for DB storage).
 - **Automatically modify storage if**
   - Free storage is less than 10% of allocated storage.
   - Low-storage lasts at least 5 minutes.